Kamahl19/react-starter/README.md

  |--| app/: Main application (framework) files.
  |--| common/: Base components, services, utils, rules, enums etc. used in the whole app.
  |--| features/: Features bundled into separate modules including components, screens, ducks, apis etc.
- |--| packages/: Our own self-contained libraries that will soon be released as a separate npm packages
  |--| index.tsx: application entry file
 -| storybook/: Storybook configuration and addons.
 ```